d3code/cmc-client-go/README.md

 ### Testing

-To use the CMC testnet, call `Test(true)` on the client.
-This will replace the Client ID and the Base URL for the requests to use the sandbox API.
+To use the CMC sandbox environment, call `Test(true)` on the client.
+This will replace the Client ID and the Base URL for the requests to use the sandbox environment.

 You do not need to provide your Client ID, though this can be provided and calling `Test(false)` will have no effect.
 This has been done to simplify setting this via config.